sandeepkumar8713/javaapps/20_java_theory/01_intro.md

     2. **@ComponentScan**: enable @Component scan on the package where the application is located.
     3. **@Configuration**: allow to register **extra beans** in the context or import additional **configuration classes**.

 It will fire up a **servlet container** and serve up our service.
+By default, spring boot embedded **tomcat server**, which listens for HTTP requests on port **8080**.

 ## Controller

 1. The **@Controller** annotation indicates that a particular class serves the role of a controller.
 Spring does not require you to extend any controller base class or reference the Servlet API.
 2. The @Controller annotation acts as a **stereotype** for the annotated class, indicating its role.
 The **dispatcher** scans such annotated classes for **mapped methods** and detects **@RequestMapping** annotations.
 3. However, the @Controller stereotype also allows for **autodetection**, aligned with Spring general support for detecting component classes in the classpath and **auto-registering bean** definitions for them.

 1. Spring 4.0 introduced the **@RestController** annotation in order to simplify the creation of RESTful web services.
 It's a convenient annotation that **combines @Controller and @ResponseBody**, which eliminates the need to annotate every